-8. Analysis of staff costs
+8. Analysis of staff costs and remuneration of key management personnel

-2016 2015

-£'000 £'000
+2016 £'000 2015 £'000

 Salaries and wages 64 56

 Social security costs 7 5

-Other pension costs (see note 1(I)) 3 2
+Other pension costs 3 2

 Total 74 63

-The average number of full time equivalent employees during the year was 2 (2015 - 2) with all employee time involved in providing either support to the governance of the charity or support services to charitable activities.
+The average number of full time equivalent employees during the year was 2 (2015:- 2) with all employee time involved in providing either support to the governance of the charity or support services to charitable activities.